ingriduda/task-tracker/README.md

 # task-tracker
-The priject idea was taken from: https://roadmap.sh/projects/task-tracker?fl=0
+The project idea was taken from: https://roadmap.sh/projects/task-tracker?fl=0